sfl0r3nz05/TelematicsNetworkDesign/DockerSecDemo/README.md

   ![img](http://i.imgur.com/DsCOSSB.png)

   The `htop` output above shows the container and it's two `stress` processes locked to CPU core 4 (`cpuset` in Docker Compose indexes CPU cores starting at 0 whereas `htop` indexes CPU cores starting at 1).

-In this step you've seen how Docker Compose can set container CPU affinities.
-Remember that Docker Compose can also set CPU quotas and shares.
-See the [documentation](https://docs.docker.com/compose/compose-file/#cpu-shares-cpu-quota-cpuset-domainname-hostname-ipc-mac-address-mem-limit-memswap-limit-privileged-read-only-restart-shm-size-stdin-open-tty-user-working-dir) for more detail.

 ## Preventing a fork bomb